irfansharif/irfansharif.github.io/content/blog/living-without-atomic-clocks.md

 timestamp, even if the earlier transaction was committed on a node with a clock which was fast by the maximum 7ms.
 Pretty clever.

-Careful readers will observe that the whole "wait out the uncertainty" idea is not predicated on having atomic clocks lying around.
+Careful readers will observe that the whole _wait out the uncertainty_ idea is not predicated on having atomic clocks lying around.
 One could very well wait out the maximum clock offset in any system and achieve linearizability.
-It would of course be impractical to have to eat NTP offsets on every write, though perhaps recent research[^huygens] in this area may help bring that down to under a millisecond.
+It would of course be impractical to have to eat <abbrev>NTP</abbrev> offsets on every write, though perhaps recent research[^huygens] in this area may help bring that down to under a millisecond.

-Fun fact: early CRDB had a hidden '--linearizable' switch that would do essentially the above, so theoretically, if you _did_ have atomic clocks lying around (or generally an acceptable maximum clock offset), you'd get Spanner-like behavior out of the box.
-We've since removed it given how under-tested it was, but perhaps it would make sense to resurrect it as cloud providers trend towards exposing [TrueTime-like APIs](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-the-amazon-time-sync-service/).
+Fun fact: early <abbrev>CRDB</abbrev> had a hidden _--linearizable_ switch that would do essentially the above, so theoretically, if you _did_ have atomic clocks lying around (or generally an acceptable maximum clock offset), you'd get Spanner-like behavior out of the box.
+We've since removed it given how under-tested it was, but perhaps it would make sense to resurrect it as cloud providers trend towards exposing [TrueTime-like](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-the-amazon-time-sync-service/)
+APIs.
 Chip-scale atomic clocks are a reality; putting one on server motherboards would beat the pants off a quartz crystal oscillator.

-## How important is linearizability?
+## 5. How important is linearizability?

 Stronger guarantees are a good thing, but some are more useful than others.
 The possibility of reordering commit timestamps for causally related transactions